sysfce2/ip-location-db/tools/README.tpl.md

 - If you need postcodes or timezones: `geolite2-city`
 - If you need city data with a CC-BY Licence: `dbip-city`
 - If you need a country database with a Public Domain Licence: `geo-whois-asn-country`
+- If you need a high accuracy and wide IP range country database: `geolite2-geo-whois-asn-country` which is equivalent to `geolite2-country` for `geolite2-country` covered IP range and `geo-whois-asn-country` for the other IP range.
+(0.10% wider for IPv4 and 2.34% wider for IPv6 than `geolite2-country` at Aug.
+2024)
 - If you need an ASN database: `asn`

 ## MMDB Libraries